Eggertron/video_editing/gear_360/README.md

 # Samsung Gear 360
+Before recording 360 videos on the Gear 360 camera, be sure to check that the video record settings are correct.
+If the battery runs out on the Gear 360 camera the settings can reset to the default settings, like the ones below.

 ## Gear 360 Phone App Stabilization
 The Gear 360 Smart Phone App has video stabilization which is not available in the